gitlabhq/gitlab-runner/docs/executors/docker.md

 The `never` pull policy disables images pulling completely.
-If you set the `pull_policy` parameter of a Runner to `never`, then users will be able to use only the images that have been manually pulled on the docker host the Runner runs on.
+If you set the `pull_policy` parameter of a Runner to `never`, then users will be able to use only the images that have been manually pulled on the Docker host the Runner runs on.

 If an image cannot be found locally, then the Runner will fail the build